Notice: This page requires JavaScript to function properly.

 StringBuilder is a utility class for manipulating and editing string objects.

-StringBuilder has its own methods, and creating a StringBuilder object is as straightforward as creating a String object:
+StringBuilder provides its own methods, and creating a StringBuilder object is straightforward and intuitive.

 java